Understand BIMI (Brand Indicators for Message Identification)

 1. DMARC Enforcement (The Foundation)

 BIMI relies on the trust established by DMARC.
-It is not enough to simply have a DMARC record; it must be enforced against 100% of your email traffic.
+It is not enough to simply have a DMARC record; it must be enforced against 100% of your email traffic, and your mail streams need to align with the domain in the From header.

 If you are rolling out DMARC with pct=10 or pct=50, BIMI will not activate.
 Google explicitly requires p=quarantine or p=reject with pct=100.